TransferLearningForDNA/genomic_data_extraction/README.md

-## Usage
+## 🤖 Usage 🤖

-**NOTE**: The pipeline operates in discrete steps and handles large datasets, notably fastq files, which may require significant storage.
+❗**NOTE**: The pipeline operates in discrete steps and handles large datasets, notably fastq files, which may require significant storage.
 Consider the following recommendations to ensure smooth operation:

 - **Storage Planning**: Anticipate the need for substantial storage capacity.
 You may need to execute some sections of the pipeline in batches to manage space efficiently.